spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 In addition to its stability, Ubuntu's community support, extensive documentation, and commitment to free software principles make it a widely favored choice among Linux distributions.

-You can use Ubuntu as the base Operating System (OS) when deploying a host cluster by using the Ubuntu pack when creating a [cluster profile](/cluster-profiles).
+You can use Ubuntu as the base Operating System (OS) when deploying a host cluster by using the Ubuntu pack when you create a [cluster profile](/cluster-profiles).

 <br />